mattybrad/drumkid2/manual.md

 Determines the chance/probability of a hit occurring on a given step.
 At 0%, no hits will be generated.
 At 50%, all hits from the programmed rhythm will be heard (but nothing else).
 At 100%, every possible hit will be generated.

 ### Zoom
 Determines which steps of the rhythm are eligible to have extra random hits.
-At 0%, no extra hits will be generated.
-As you increase the zoom knob, you introduce the possibility of hits on the first beat of the bar (whole notes), then half notes, quarter notes, eighth notes, etc, all the way until 128th notes.
+At 0%, hits will only be generated on quarter notes.
+As you increase the zoom knob, you introduce the possibility of hits on 8th notes, 16th notes, 32nd notes, etc, all the way until 128th notes.
 Note that these values will be different if the tuplet mode is anything other than "straight" (e.g. triplet).

 ### Cluster
 Similar to the "chance" parameter, but designed to create repeated hits or rolls.
 If a random hit was generated on the most recent eligible step, "cluster" is the probability of another hit being generated on this step (unless "chance" is higher).
 For instance, if chance is set quite low, only occasionally generating hits, and then cluster is set to 90%, you will get occasional but quite long series of repeated hits.
 If you set cluster to 100%, you will keep hearing repeated hits continually.